Vaishnavi-chintha/A_star_Search/README.md

-# F29AI Coursework 1 – A\* Search and Automated Planning
+# Coursework 1 – A\* Search and Automated Planning

-This repository contains the implementation for **Coursework 1** of the **F29AI: Artificial Intelligence** module at Heriot-Watt University.
+This repository contains the implementation for **Coursework 1** of the **Artificial Intelligence** module at Heriot-Watt University.
 The objective is to demonstrate the use of search algorithms by implementing **A\*** search within a provided Java framework.

 > **A\*** is a heuristic-based pathfinding algorithm that combines the cost from the start node with an estimated cost to the goal,